Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-buckets.md

 ### To List S3 Buckets by Using the S3 API
 Use the `aws s3api list-buckets` command.
 This command uses the [`ListBuckets`]({{site.s3.actions.ListBuckets}}) S3 API action.

-{% include note.html content="This command lists only the S3 buckets for which you have read access." %}

 {{site.s3.permissions.commandOutput}} {{site.s3.permissions.timesUTC}} {{page.varListJSON}}